 Norfolk Heritage Open Days

-For 2024, the theme for Heritage Open Days will be ‘Routes – Networks – Connections’ which will bring the past and present together.
+For 2025, the theme for Heritage Open Days will be ‘Architecture’ which will help us explore the world we have built.
 There will be guided tours, exhibitions, and more special events that are all free.
 Some will require booking.

 Read our guide to the 2022 Norfolk Heritage Open Days or our guide to the 2023 Norfolk Heritage Open Days to get an idea of what to expect.